netinhoteixeira/cordova-plugin-signature-view/README.md

 Usage
 -----

-This extension provides a single class-like object which has a method attached to it called `getSignature`.
-You can load it by requiring the module `nl.codeyellow.signature.Signature` and it has the following signature (no pun intended):
+This extension is a little strange in that it installs a file called www/js/signature-view.js directly into your application.
+You can load this and it will provide the AMD module `cordova.signature-view`.
+If you're not using an AMD loader, it will define a global SignatureView variable (a property on "window").
+It provides only one method, with the following signature (no pun intended):

 	:::javascript
-	Signature.getSignature(success, error, file, [title]);
+	SignatureView.getSignature(success, error, file, [title]);

 The `success` argument is a callback function accepting one argument, which is either null (in case the user canceled the dialog) or an